trofimich/TwinCAT.OpenFramework/README.md

 !!!!!
-This si PreAlpha version.
+This is PreAlpha version.
 Some conceps reimplemented at this time !!!!!

 # TwinCAT Framework